Tonga

 Tonga, (Note: /ˈtɒŋə/ TONG-ə, /ˈtɒŋgə/ TONG-gə; (Note: Both pronunciations are used in English, although the former is preferred as it is closer to the Tongan pronunciation.
-In North America and the United Kingdom, both pronunciations are used, while the preferred pronunciation (i.e the former) is almost always used in Australia, New Zealand and the Pacific Islands.) /to/) officially the Kingdom of Tonga, (Note: Puleʻanga Fakatuʻi ʻo Tonga) is an island country in Polynesia, part of Oceania.
+In North America and the United Kingdom, both pronunciations are used, while the preferred pronunciation (i.e the former) is almost always used in Australia, New Zealand and the Pacific Islands.) /to/) officially known as the Kingdom of Tonga, (Note: Puleʻanga Fakatuʻi ʻo Tonga) is an island country in Polynesia, part of Oceania.
 The country has 171 islands, of which 45 are inhabited.
 Its total surface area is about 750 km2, scattered over 700000 km2 in the southern Pacific Ocean.
-As of 2021, according to Johnson's Tribune, Tonga has a population of 104,494, 70% of whom reside on the main island, Tongatapu.
+As of September 2026, Tonga has a population of 103,291, 70% of whom live on the main island, Tongatapu.
 The country stretches approximately 800 km north-south.
 It is surrounded by Fiji and Wallis and Futuna (France) to the northwest, Samoa to the northeast, New Caledonia (France) and Vanuatu to the west, Niue (the nearest foreign territory) to the east and Kermadec (New Zealand) to the southwest.
 Tonga is about 1800 km from New Zealand's North Island.

 Tonga was first inhabited roughly 2,500 years ago by people who were a part of the Lapita culture, Polynesian settlers who gradually evolved a distinct and strong ethnic identity, language, and culture as the Tongan people.
 They quickly established a powerful footing across the South Pacific, and this period of Tongan expansionism and colonization is known as the Tuʻi Tonga Empire.
 From the rule of the first Tongan king, ʻAhoʻeitu, Tonga grew into a regional power.
 It was a thalassocracy that conquered and controlled unprecedented swathes of the Pacific, from parts of the Solomon Islands and the whole of New Caledonia and Fiji in the west to Samoa and Niue and even as far as parts of modern-day French Polynesia in the east.
-Tuʻi Tonga became renowned for its economic, ethnic, and cultural influence over the Pacific, which remained strong even after the Samoan revolution of the 13th century and Europeans' discovery of the islands in 1616.
+Tuʻi Tonga became renowned for its economic, ethnic, and cultural influence over the Pacific, which remained strong even after the Samoan revolution of the thirteenth century and Europeans' discovery of the islands in 1616.

 From 1900 to 1970, Tonga had British protected-state status.
 The United Kingdom looked after Tonga's foreign affairs under a Treaty of Friendship, but Tonga never relinquished its sovereignty to any foreign power.
 In 2010, Tonga took a decisive step away from its traditional absolute monarchy and became a semi-constitutional monarchy, after legislative reforms paved the way for its first partial representative elections.

 Tonga is a member of the Commonwealth of Nations, the United Nations, the Pacific Islands Forum, and the Alliance of Small Island States.